Fast Web Media

 Fast Web Media is a Manchester-based marketing agency.
 The company provides digital marketing services, specialising in SEO, technical development, design and UX, content and social media.

 History

-Founded in 1994, Fast Web Media (then known as Fleetness 202 and later as Hercules Communications) initially focused on website development, with one of its first projects being the production of the first Premier League website.
+Founded in 1994 by Michael Flynn, Fast Web Media (then known as Fleetness 202 and later as Hercules Communications) initially focused on website development, with one of its first projects being the production of the first Premier League website.
 In 1998, the company was bought by Fast Search & Transfer ASA (now known as Microsoft Development Center Norway), a major infrastructure corporation focusing on internet search as well as image and video software.

 Over the years, Fast Web Media has worked with a number of clients from a wide range of different industries, most notably: